sanika11311/sanika11311/README.md

 An aspiring **Software Developer** passionate about building practical, user-friendly, and reliable software applications.
 Sanika has a strong foundation in **Java, C, C++, Python, JavaScript, HTML, CSS, React.js, Spring Boot, Node.js, MySQL, and Firebase**, with an interest in developing full-stack applications and solving real-world problems through technology.

-She is currently pursuing a **Bachelor of Computer Science Engineering at D. Y. Patil School of Engineering and Management, Kolhapur (2023–2027)**.
+I am currently pursuing a **Bachelor of Computer Science Engineering at D. Y. Patil School of Engineering and Management, Kolhapur (2023–2027)**.
 Her development journey combines frontend design, backend development, database management, and software engineering practices.

 ---